-- 7. Screenings during the theatrical release must occur at least four times daily and must begin between noon and 10 p.m., with at least one screening beginning daily between 6 p.m. and 10 p.m.
+- 7. Screenings during the theatrical release must occur at least three times daily, with at least one screening beginning between 6 p.m. and 10 p.m. daily.
 The motion picture must be exhibited for paid admission, and must be advertised during each of its qualifying theatrical releases in a manner normal and customary to theatrical feature distribution practices.
-The film must have a movie critic review in either The New York Times, Time Out New York, The Village Voice, Los Angeles Times or LA Weekly.
+The film must have a movie critic review in either The New York Times, Time Out New York, Los Angeles Times or LA Weekly.
 A television critic review will not be accepted.
-Filmmakers who are unable to obtain a review may appeal for an exemption. - 8.
-Works that are essentially promotional or instructional are not eligible, nor are works that are essentially unfiltered records of performances. - 9.
-Only individual documentary works are eligible.
-This excludes from consideration: - multi-part or limited series, - episodes extracted from a larger series, - segments taken from a single "composite" program, and - alternate versions of ineligible works. - 10.
-The significant dialogue or narration must be in English, or the entry must have English-language subtitles. - 11.
-Films that, in any version, receive a nontheatrical public exhibition or distribution before their first qualifying theatrical release, will not be eligible for Academy Awards consideration.
-Nontheatrical public exhibition or distribution includes but is not limited to: - Broadcast and cable television. - PPV/VOD - DVD distribution
+Filmmakers who are unable to obtain a review may appeal for an exemption.

+- 8. Works that are essentially promotional or instructional are not eligible, nor are works that are essentially unfiltered records of performances.

+- 9. Only individual documentary works are eligible.
+This excludes from consideration:

+- multi-part or limited series,

+- episodes extracted from a larger series,

+- segments taken from a single "composite" program, and

+- alternate versions of ineligible works.

+- The significant dialogue or narration must be in English, or the entry must have English-language subtitles.

+- 11. Films that, in any version, receive a nontheatrical public exhibition or distribution before their first qualifying theatrical release, will not be eligible for Academy Awards consideration.
+Nontheatrical public exhibition or distribution includes but is not limited to:

+- Broadcast and cable television

+- PPV/VOD

+- DVD distribution

+- Inflight airline distribution

+- Internet transmission